Medical Imaging

 Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the body’s internal structures that are clearer, more detailed and more likely in some instances to identify and accurately characterize disease than other imaging methods.
 It is used to evaluate the body for a variety of conditions, including tumors and diseases of the liver, heart, and bowel.
 It may also be used to monitor an unborn child in the womb.
 MRI is noninvasive and does not use ionizing radiation.

-X-Ray (Radiography)
+X-Ray including Dental (Radiography)

 X-ray or radiography uses a very small dose of ionizing radiation to produce pictures of the body’s internal structures.
 X-rays are the oldest and most frequently used form of medical imaging.
 They are often used to help diagnosed fractured bones, look for injury or infection and to locate foreign objects in soft tissue.
 Some x-ray exams may use an iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues or bone.